ymf1/id4-products/bff/docs/upgrade-guide.md

 ### AddAddEntityFrameworkServerSideSessionsServices has been renamed to AddEntityFrameworkServerSideSessionsServices

 If you used the method AddAddEntityFrameworkServerSideSessionsServices() in your code, please replace it with the corrected AddEntityFrameworkServerSideSessionsServices()

+### StateProviderPollingDelay and StateProviderPollingInterval have been split into separate options for WebAssembly and Server.

+If you used BffBlazorOptions.StateProviderPollingInterval or BffBlazorOptions.StateProviderPollingDelay to configure different polling settings, you should now consider if this same setting applies to either Server, WASM or both.
+Set the appropriate properties accordingly.